iqtree/iqtree.github.io/doc/Rootstrap.md

 use external information such as using outgroup taxa or additional assumptions such as molecular-clocks.

-This guide provides another rooting approach using _non-reversible_ models ([Naser-Khdour et al., 2021]).
-Please make sure that you use IQ-TREE __version 2.1.3__ or later for full features below and please cite this manuscript:
+This guide provides the outgroup approach and another rooting approach using _non-reversible_ models ([Naser-Khdour et al., 2021]), which will be useful when an outgroup is lacking.
+Please make sure that you use IQ-TREE __version 2.1.3__ or later for full features below and cite this manuscript:

 > S. Naser-Khdour, B.Q.
 Minh, R. Lanfear (2021) Assessing Confidence in Root Placement on Phylogenies: An Empirical Study Using Non-Reversible Models. <https://doi.org/10.1101/2020.07.31.230144>